benjaminwestern/dotfiles/README.md

 softwareupdate --install-rosetta
 ```

+## Things to be added in future
+- [dadbod.nvim](https://github.com/tpope/vim-dadbod) - Databaes interaction tool in Neovim.

 ## Installed Application
 ### Applications (Not available on the App Store or Homebrew)
 - [Duet Display](https://www.duetdisplay.com/) - Connect iPad as a second display